/cmux-agents

 For batch/piped output: Use cursor agent --output-format text --model "<cursor-max-mode-model>" "PROMPT" directly.
 Substitute Cursor's current Max Mode model ID (verify via cursor agent --help or the Cursor changelog — IDs change between versions).
 Default to no --model flag (Auto) per /agent-routing AP3.

-For repoGolem launchers: see repogolem (canonical; generated from ralph at/launchers.at).
+For repoGolem launchers: see repogolem (canonical).

 Cursor /auto-run fallback